-This appeal satisfies the two grounds for immediate appeal under Georgia law.
-First, because the sanction goes far beyond what is needed to cure the counsel's alleged misconduct, the sanction is punitive and triggers the right to an immediate appeal as provided in O.C.G.A. § 5-6-34(a)(2) for contempt orders.
+Under Georgia law, this appeal satisfies two grounds for immediate appeal.
+First, because the sanction goes far beyond what is needed to cure the counsel's alleged misconduct, the sanction is so punitive that it triggers the right to an immediate appeal as provided in O.C.G.A. § 5-6-34(a)(2) for contempt orders.
 Second, it invokes the scope of inherent authority sanctions, which, as discussed below, has increasingly become "an issue of great concern, gravity, and importance to the public."
 Waldrip v.
 Head, 272 Ga.
 572, 575 (2000) (setting further criteria for immediate review).
-When a court exercises its inherent authority in a way that strikes all defenses to liability, there is "no timely opportunity for appellate review," thereby requiring immediate review.
+When a court uses this inherent authority to strike all defenses to liability, there is "no timely opportunity for appellate review," thereby requiring immediate review.
 Id.

-For these reasons, amici urge the Court to grant Appellant's Motion for Reconsideration and Suggestion of Rehearing En Banc and deny Plaintiffs' Motion to Dismiss.
+For these reasons, amici urge the Court to deny Plaintiffs' Emergency Motion to Dismiss.
 Georgia law requires the Court to address the injustice caused by the trial court's order without delay.